3and4/Leither/doc/GongShi-en.md

 Fast search of a tree-node is essential to implement functions such as time-space versioning, pulse, partition, fund transfer and contract, which will be described later in this chapter.
 Information of each account is on the leaf node of the tree.
 Each branch use hashes of children nodes and summary information to generates its own hash.
 **Network Pulse**
-is an incremental sequence number broadcasted top down by root node in every **Pulse Cycle**.
+is an incremental sequence number broadcasted top down every **Pulse Cycle**.
 A pulse cycle is 1 second.
-During a 30 minutes (by default) **Election Cycle**, several trustworthy Leither nodes are eleceted as **Bookkeeper**.

 The sequence number serves as the synchronization timer of each node, and version number of its data.
 Within a pulse cycle, every node backups the new data received in last one.
 According to the hight of Merkle tree, each node is responsible to process data for several layers.
 The work done is called **Proof of Perfromance**, similar to PoW in BTC, and will be rewarded by the system.